 Family celebrations have always played an important role in my life.
 When I was growing up, my mom created wonderful celebrations for our birthdays, holidays, and anniversaries.
 As a mother, I carried on the traditions for my daughter and son when they were growing up.

 Eight years ago, as my granddaughter, Juliet, approached her first birthday, my daughter called to ask for some first birthday ideas on how to celebrate this milestone.

-I suggested we create a first birthday baby time capsule and ask everyone in the family to contribute something to put inside.
+I suggested we create a first birthday Baby’s Time Capsule and ask everyone in the family to contribute something to put inside.
 My daughter and son-in-law loved the idea and decided that after we filled the time capsule, they would seal it up until Juliet’s 13th birthday in 2016.

 Creating a time capsule is a great way to involve the entire family in the celebration.
 It’s nice if you can get a mixture of sentimental, historical, and fun items.